riplaboratory/Kanaloa/Tutorials/SensorCalibration/RSX-UM7_intertialMeasurementUnit/README.md

 [The Github repository can be found here](https://github.com/ros-drivers/um7)

-If you need a refresher on how to install packages, [see our tutorial here](https://github.com/riplaboratory/Kanaloa/blob/master/Tutorials/SoftwareInstallation/ROS/InstallingPackages/README.md)
+If you need a refresher on how to install ROS packages, [see our tutorial here](https://github.com/riplaboratory/Kanaloa/blob/master/Tutorials/SoftwareInstallation/ROS/InstallingPackages/README.md)

 ## Coordinate Systems (THIS IS SUPER IMPORTANT)